 - Keep a spare bucket on hand for adding water for the rinse cycles.
 Or use a hose or handheld shower head to fill the washtub.

-- Bleach is a dangerous chemical, and splashing can occur with some manual washers.
+- Chlorine bleach is a dangerous chemical, and splashing can occur with some manual washers.
 You should wear eye protection and gloves if you want to use bleach in a manual washer.
 Be extremely cautious and dispose of the gray water properly.

 - Don’t overfill the washer.
 Your laundry will come out cleaner if you don’t overload the tub.